Skip to content

 Management

-For IgE mediated reactions exclusion of cow’s milk from the diet is recommended.
-For non-IgE reactions both cow’s milk and soy should be removed from the diet because of the risk of cross-reactivity.
+Exclusion of cow’s milk from the diet is recommended for IgE-mediated reactions.
+Because of the risk of cross-reactivity, both cow’s milk and soy should be removed from the diet for non-IgE reactions.

-For IgE-mediated reactions, an emergency management plan should be provided for the family’s reference or for nursery/school.
-For the management of those reactions, antihistamines and adrenaline autoinjectors could be used.
+An emergency management plan should be provided for the family’s reference or for nursery/school.
+Antihistamines and adrenaline autoinjectors could be used to manage IgE-mediated reactions.
 Autoinjectors are indicated for patients who meet the criteria of the European Academy of Allergy and Clinical Immunology’s Management of Anaphylaxis guideline.

 Selected references